Frequently asked questions

 The 14-day free trial gives full access to the LLCR platform.
 No payment card is required to start the trial.
 You can add properties, enter compliance dates, explore the dashboard, and use all features available on the plan you choose to trial.

-LLCR is currently offering Founding Member Pricing for the first 100 landlords, locked in for 12 months.
+LLCR is currently offering Founding Member Pricing during our first year of launch.
+Current rates are locked in for 12 months from the date you subscribe.
 Starter: £19/month or £199/year.
 Pro: £39/month or £349/year.
 Agency: custom pricing.
-Standard pricing after founding allocation: Starter £29/month, Pro £49/month.
+Standard pricing after the founding offer ends: Starter £29/month, Pro £49/month.

 The 14-day free trial is the cancellation window before any subscription begins.
 Monthly subscriptions may be cancelled at any time; cancellation takes effect at the end of the current billing period.
 Annual plans are non-refundable once commenced.
-For billing errors, contact support@llcr.uk.
+For billing errors, contact [email protected].

 Yes.
 You can upgrade from Starter to Pro at any time from within your account settings.
 Upgrades take effect immediately and billing is adjusted on a pro-rata basis.
 Downgrades take effect at the end of the current billing period.